Aramantos/closethegendergap/README.md

 # Someone Like You

 Someone Like You is an informational site designed for users to find out more about issues relating to gender equality in the workplace.
+It aims to inspire users by providing examples of people from a wide range of different backgrounds who have succeeded.
 Through educating users it also has the aim of helping them to better understand and take action relating to their own situation, whether that be as an employee or employer.

 This project has been created as part of Code Institute's Hackathon Event September 2022, "Time To Close The Gender Gap".